markub3327/3Pi_Robot/README.md

 My older primary school open source project.
 I have a 3pi robot that follows the line on my floor.

-I code it in CodeVisionAVR in my favourite language C. 😃
+I code it in my favourite language C in Atmel Studio IDE 🐞.